ThatsNifty/Nifty/README.md

 # Nifty
 Please visit https://thatsnifty.io for more information.

-This probject is just in its infancy, but more, much more will be coming relatively soon.
+This project is just in its infancy, but more, much more will be coming relatively soon.

 Last Updated: